Capm96/Blog/content/blog/hidden-beauty.md

 Notice that even though π is an irrational number, its configuration doesn’t seem very optimal.
 It gets better with √2, but it is the best with Ф.

 **Therefore, it seems that the optimal amount of a turn we must do should be the most irrational of all numbers.
-And that is precisely the Ф.**
+And that is precisely Ф.**

-### Why the Golden Ratio is the Most Irrational of All Numbers
+### Why the Golden Ratio is the most irrational of all numbers

 Before we talk about Ф, let’s use π as an example.